Welcome to the 126th Metamorphosis Monday!

 It turns out, it was

 hiding waiting for me at Pier 1 all this time!
+It’s the Ashworth Chest in Antique White and the color is perfect with the Pottery Barn Bedford furniture.

 I thought I might change the knobs to something whimsical after I got it home.
-Maybe bee or glass knobs…something silly and fun.
+Maybe bee shaped or glass knobs…something silly and fun.
 But once it was in the office beside the chair, I found I loved the knobs just as they are.
 I like the contrast of the dark, oiled rubbed bronze knobs against the soft, aged white of the chest.

 This little chest exceeds my expectations because it even has a little pull-out shelf for holding a drink, notepad, book or whatever you wish.
 I guess it could even function as a small writing desk, although, I won’t be using it for that.